autolab-project/autolab/docs/gui/scanning.rst

 It is possible to display arrays and images using the combobox above the scanner figure containing the dataframe name or 'Scan' for the main scan result.

+A data filtering option is available below the figure to select the desired data, allowing for example to plot a slice of a 2D scan.

 .. image:: multiple_recipes.png